NGSchoolEU/website/content/ngschool2023/_index.md

     <h2 id='registration'>Registration</h2>
     <h3>Registration form</h3>
     <p>
-        The deadline to submit your application is 21.06.2022 at 23:59 CET.
+        The deadline to submit your application is 21.06.2022 at 23:59 UTC.
 Selection results will be announced at the beginning of August.
 If you have any question or problems get in touch via email: <a href="mailto: info@ngschool.eu">info@ngschool.eu</a>.
     </p>
     <p>
         <a href="https://ngsheet.ngschool.eu/" target="_blank" class="btn btn-success btn-lg btn-block" style="width: 40%; margin: 0 auto;">Registration form (open until 21.06) <i class="fas fa-play"></i></a>